Go to content

 Dernière mise à jour :

-To do your PhD at the University of Bordeaux, you'll need to complete a certain number of administrative formalities before and upon arrival in France.
+To do your PhD at the University of Bordeaux, you'll need to complete a certain number of administrative formalities both prior to and upon arrival in France.
 The university can assist you with that process.

 Once your enrollment has been approved by the doctoral school, you will need to complete the administrative formalities associated with your arrival in France.